Jean Baptiste Alexandre Strolz: War of the First Coalition

 As a cavalryman of the French Revolutionary Army during the War of the First Coalition campaigns of 1793 and 1794, Strolz served with the 1st Régiment de Chasseurs à Cheval, who at that time were garrisoned in Metz.
 He fought in the Armée de la Moselle and took part in the expedition into Germany, being present at the taking of Trier and at the Battle of Arlon.
 In 1794, his regiment was part of General Laboissière's cavalry brigade in the Saint-Cyr Division of the French Army of the Rhine.
 With the Armée du Nord, he fought at the first Battle of Fleurus.
 Strolz's reputation for bravery led to his appointment to the Armée de Sambre-et-Meuse (1794–96).
-After being promoted to brevet lieutenant, family friend General Kléber appointed Strolz his aide de camp in September 1794.
-On 26 December 1795, Strolz was given a regular commission as a lieutenant in the 16th Régiment de Chasseurs à Cheval and having been described by Kléber as a "patriotic, capable and courageous citizen", was recommended for further promotion.
-The articulate Strolz also performed the duties of a private secretary for his general and later edited most of Kléber's memoirs of the Vendee Campaign.
-The 80,000-strong Army of Sambre and Meuse at that time held the west bank of the Rhine as far south as the Nahe and then southwest to Sankt Wendel.
-In early 1796, Jean Baptiste Kléber, former lieutenant of the Imperial German Army, took command of the army's left (northern) flank.
-Knowing his opposite numbers and what to expect, he invested considerable time in training his low quality levée en masse recruits.
-By May 1796, Kléber had built up 22,000 troops in a bridgehead on the eastern bank of the Rhine with an entrenched camp at Düsseldorf.
-The plan was for Jourdan's main force to besiege Mainz and then cross the Rhine into Franconia while Kléber was to push south from Düsseldorf to induce the Austrians to withdraw all of their forces from the Rhine's west bank to face the French onslaught and thereby make Jourdan's task easier.
+After being promoted to brevet lieutenant, General Kléber appointed Strolz as his aide de camp in September 1794.
+On 26 December 1795, Strolz was given a regular commission as a lieutenant in the 16th Régiment de Chasseurs à Cheval, and having been described by Kléber as a "patriotic, capable and courageous citizen", was recommended for further promotion.
+Strolz also performed the duties of a private secretary for his general, and later edited most of Kléber's memoirs of the Vendee Campaign.